walking-octopus/tfjs-qna-model-demo/README.md

 # tfjs-qna-model-demo
-A simple web app made to show how easy TensorFlow JS could be to implement.
+This is a simple web app I made to show how easy TensorFlow JS could be to implement.

+Based on <i>tfjs-models/qna</i>
 <i> Imported form glitch </i>